ing-bank/ingenious-doc/docs/engine.md

 **Step 1 :** Remove All the libraries
 - Right Click on the Project Name
-- Select Build Path > Configure Build Path
+- Select Build Path :material-arrow-right: Configure Build Path
 - Under the *Libraries* Tab, select all jar files under *Classpath*
 - Click on [Remove] Button